Governors contribute to the work of the Governing Board in ensuring high standards of achievement for all children in the school.

 I became Vicar of Quorn in January 1988, and so became ex-officio foundation governor of the school, as the governorship goes with the job.
 I have enjoyed being associated with the school over the years, and feel I have gained as much if not more from the school as I have put in as Vicar and Governor.
 I now find myself taking weddings of people who were children at the school in the "early days", and baptising their children.
 I hope I can continue to contribute to the life of the school over the next few years.
 My greatest joy is being greeted in the street by children, "Hello, David", and seeing the church full of young people and staff "doing their stuff" at Harvest, Christmas, Easter and Leavers' services.

-Charlotte Calland - Vice Chair/ Foundation Governor
+Charlotte Calland - Chair of Governors / Foundation Governor

 I have lived in the village all my life and attended St Bartholomew's myself as a child which provided me with many happy memories.
 I have enjoyed being associated with the school over the years and seeing the changes and development to its facilities and staff.
 I now have my own children attending the school and they take much pleasure participating in numerous aspects school life has to offer.
 I am a PE teacher at Leicester Grammar School, and lead an active life outside of work, playing Netball in the Leagues around the County.
 I currently sit on the Curriculum and Standards Committee.